 Long time customers may remember visiting Delectus in an industrial park in the southern Napa city limits; at the time they were one of only a handful of wineries south of Napa located in an industrial/business park with a tasting room.
 As a result, they were not a winery you simply stumbled into.
 And from the outside, their old space was extremely non assuming; other than a small sign in front, one would never have suspected this was a winery and a tasting room.
 There were no signs greeting visitors as they pulled into the parking lot and guests were surrounded by metal framed industrial buildings; we were told that some people assumed they were lost and ended up calling the winery even though they were parked right in front of the winery building!
 Delectus used to sell hats capitalizing on this old location that said, “Grapes don’t need a view”.

-All their labels have stories behind them; their daughter Julia has a very small production Cuvee named after her and the labels contain her artwork from each year.
-Delectus has found a neat use for old wine bottles – they cut the bottle off about 2/3 of the way up above their label and fill the rest of the bottle with a soy based wax and stick in a candle.
+Many years ago, Delectus found a neat use for old wine bottles; the bottle would be cut off about 2/3 of the way up above the label and the rest of the bottle would be filled with a soy-based wax and a candle wick.
 This type of wax is longer burning then regular wax.
-These are sold on site.
+These were sold on site.